 Kate Beishline, Ph.D.

-- Assistant Professor and Jessica S. and Stephen R. Kozloff Faculty Fellow
+- Assistant Professor of Biological and Allied Health Sciences and Jessica S. and Stephen R. Kozloff Faculty Fellow

 Ph.D., Drexel University College of Medicine

 Cell Biology Lecture and Laboratory, Anatomy and Physiology 1 Laboratory, Animal Cell Physiology